Autodesk/sydevs/getting_started/part04.md

 11|1|top.generator#y_output:1
 ```

-We now have a simulation node that communicates via ports to configure and generate a square wave.
-In [Part 5](part05.html), we will create another simulation node that numerically integrates the square wave.
+You now have a simulation node that communicates via ports to configure and generate a square wave.
+In [Part 5](part05.html), you will create another simulation node that numerically integrates the square wave.
 The generator and integrator nodes will be linked together.

 | [***Continue to Part 5***](part05.html) |